Article

 Prisoner in all white walking on parade ground below commandants house and light house on Alcatraz in the 1920s

 At Alcatraz, then a military prison, Simmons was one of 30 COs – both political and religious.
 Simmons was one of the “absolutists,” CO’s who refused to obey any military order – whether putting on a uniform or joining a work gang.
 Every time they refused to comply, their sentences were extended.
+Further refusals led to placement in solitary confinement in the dungeons below the cellhouse for up to 14 days.
 When they were released from the dungeon, they were placed in “iron cages,” cells where they were forced to stand, chained to the cell door, unable to sit or even turn around, for eight hours a day.

-Their protests brought outside investigators to Alcatraz from church groups and the American Civil Liberties Union (ACLU) who documented the brutal conditions and complained to the federal government.
+The protests of concientious objectors brought outside investigators to Alcatraz from church groups and the American Civil Liberties Union (ACLU) who documented the brutal conditions and complained to the federal government.
+Reverend Robert Whitaker, visiting on behalf of the ACLU, spoke with Simmons and described him as “a very quiet, inoffensive, and exceptionally intelligent type.
+He is a religious objector, but he is not sectarian in his attitude.”
+Yet, Alcatraz records list Simmons as “religious objector, conduct bad.”
 The dungeons were not abandoned until the ACLU forced a high-level military inspection of the prison.

 men walking around Alcatraz island c1920s